pi-star-2025/pi_star/Math + Physics/forces_of_physics.md

 In a live system (no final π) this definition makes sense bc there is less distinction between shapes and vision, via gas

 In a closed system, gravity/antigravity is just seen as the 1, the vision that falls from the 3 of the system

+## Star Court - Other

+There are rules in the deep sun also created by animals

+For example spiders can share vison circles with others

+And mothers get DMT giving birth

+...

+Whatever rules animals/humans create need to have "shine" with the multiverse.
+These rules help also develop species and genetics.

+As you can imagine life on earth may have been radically different, when different rules were enacted in the star.
+This is in particular in regards to "human experience" and what has created too many "court" cases and is now too "magical" to be allowed by our star vision's forcefield.